 4. The

-head of government shall nominate, and by and with the advice and consent of
+head of government shall have power, by and with the advice and consent of the

 5. The